 The Department of Electronics is launching a new taught MSc Course in Intelligent Robotics, starting October 2016.

-We are keen to work with a wide variety of sectors from business, to find out more about what we can offer you please contact us.
+We are keen to work with a wide variety of sectors from industry and business, to find out more about what we can offer you please contact us.

 Research at YRL is addressing both fundamental and practical robotics research.
-We work in areas ranging from the control and adaptation of robotic systems, to the deployment of individual and swarm robotic systems for environmental monitoring.
+We work in areas ranging from the control and adaptation of robotic systems, assuring safety in autononomous systems, to the deployment of individual and swarm robotic systems for environmental monitoring.
 Find out more about our research.